leandrolanzieri/ball-and-beam/README.md

   * Numpy @ 1.11.1
   * PyQt4 @ 4.11.4
   * OpenCV2 @ 1.0
-  * PySerial @ 3.1.1 (only for comunication with the controller board)
+  * PySerial @ 3.1.1 (only for communication with the controller board)

 ## Usage